Mango agua fresca with chile and lime, tropical and spicy.

 History & Origin

 Mango water is one of Mexico's most popular aguas frescas, especially during hot months when mangoes peak in sweetness.
 Although mango arrived from Southeast Asia via the Manila Galleon in the 16th century, it thrived on Mexico's tropical coasts.
-The manila variety became the favourite for aguas frescas.
+The manila variety became the favorite for aguas frescas.
 What makes mango water truly Mexican is adding chili powder and lime, that sweet-sour-spicy combination defining the Mexican palate.

 Estimated cost